 COMMUNITY GRANTS PROGRAM

-Springwell provides the opportunity to submit a proposal for funding under Title III-B of the Older Americans Act for certain services.
-Most recently, Springwell released a Request for Proposals for federal fiscal year 2018 (October 1, 2017 to September 30, 2018).
-Please scroll down to see the list of grantees for FFY18.
+Springwell regularly provides the opportunity to submit a proposal for funding under Title III-B of the Older Americans Act for certain services, and most recently completed the RFP process in June of 2021..